 - a.
 General and School Music Routes Only: Candidates must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, flute, oboe, clarinet, saxophone, bassoon, trumpet, french horn, trombone, baritone, tuba, harp.
 Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano, organ, or guitar. - b.
 Music History Route Only: Candidates will be required to complete either ★12 in one Language other than English, or ★6 each in two languages other than English - c.
 Performance Route Only: Students will be required to present a junior and senior recital before graduation. - d.
-Composition and Theory Route Only: Students will be required to submit a portfolio of compositions that were completed and performed during the student's tenure - e.
+Composition and Theory Route Only: Students will be required to submit a portfolio of compositions that were completed and performed during the student's tenure in this route. - e.
 World Music Route only: Both Area Studies and Social Sciences options are to be approved by the BMus World Music Route Advisor.
-The following guidelines apply: Social Science options generally include all courses in the Departments of Anthropology (except for ANTHR 207), Economics, Linguistics, Political Science, - Area Studies options generally include any academic (reading/writing) course with a strong focus on a particular cultural or geographical area of the world, excepting language instruction and applied linguistics courses.
-The following departments frequently offer courses which may be counted towards this requirement: Anthropology, Art and Design, Drama, East Asian Studies, English, History and Classics, Modern Languages and Cultural Studies, Philosophy, Religious Studies, Women's Studies. - (3) Limitations All Routes: A maximum of ★57 at the junior level is permitted in the BMus program.
+The following guidelines apply: - i.
+Social Science options generally include all courses in the Departments of Anthropology (except for ANTHR 207), Economics, Linguistics, Political Science, Psychology and Sociology. - ii.
+Area Studies options generally include any academic (reading/writing) course with a strong focus on a particular cultural or geographical area of the world, excepting language instruction and applied linguistics courses.
+The following departments and programs frequently offer courses which may be counted towards this requirement: Anthropology, Art and Design, Drama, East Asian Studies, English, History and Classics, Modern Languages and Cultural Studies, Philosophy, Religious Studies, Women's Studies.

+(3) Limitations All Routes:

+A maximum of ★57 at the junior level is permitted in the BMus program.

-- (1) Music: Applied Music ★54; Music History ★12; Music Theory ★18; Music - (2) Education:★ 45 in core Education courses that are required for teaching certification. - (3) Minor:★ 18 in a Minor teaching subject, in accordance with the requirements outlined in Education Chart 3. - (4) Other:★ 12, consisting of ★6 in English and ★6 in a Language other than English. - (5) Piano Proficiency Examination: Students entering the BMus/BEd Combined Degrees program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sight-reading [approximately Grade 4 Conservatory Canada (previously Western Board)].
+- Music: Applied Music ★54; Music History ★12; Music Theory ★18; Music Option ★3. - (2) Education: ★45 in core Education courses that are required for teaching certification. - (3) Minor: ★ 18 in a Minor teaching subject, in accordance with the requirements outlined in Education Chart 3. - (4) Other: ★ 12, consisting of ★6 in English and ★6 in a Language other than English. - (5) Piano Proficiency Examination: Students entering the BMus/BEd Combined Degrees program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sight-reading [approximately Grade 4 Conservatory Canada (previously Western Board)].
 The requirement may be waived upon presentation of a Grade 6 Conservatory Canada certificate, or equivalent, earned within three years prior to entering the program.
 Students who choose not to take the examination or are unable to pass the examination can satisfy this requirement by successfully completing MUSIC 129 in the first year.
 The keyboard proficiency requirement must be met by the beginning of the second year of the program.

-These degrees consist of ★162 overall.
-The first three years (★99) are taken in the Faculty of Arts and the last two years (63) are taken in the Faculty of Education (see §65.7).
+These degrees consist of \star 162 overall.
+The first three years (\star 99) are taken in the Faculty of Arts and the last two years (\star 63) are taken in the Faculty of Education (see §75.7).

 - ★6 of approved junior ENGL

-- 2. MUSIC 125 (6)
+- MUSIC 125 (★6)

-- 3. MUSIC 102 or 129 (★3)
+- MUSIC 102 or 129 (★3)

 - 4. MUSIC 140 or 141 (★3)

-- MUSIC 151 (★3)
+- 5. MUSIC 151 (★3)

 - 6. MUSIC 155 (★3)

-- 7. MUSIC 156 (★3)
+- 7. MUSIC 156 (3)

-- 8. Minor (★6): choose any course from the specific Teaching Minor
+- 8. Minor (★6): choose any course from the specific Teaching Minor Notes

+- MUSIC 129 must be taken by those students who have failed the Piano Proficiency Examination.

+- (2) MUSIC 102 must be taken by those students who have passed the Piano Proficiency Examination.